HiSPARC/topaz/150602_muonlab_coincidences/README.md

 ### Test 3

-Two additional detectors were placed on the roof, connected to the same HiSPARC station, using a Slave unit.
+Two additional detectors were placed on the roof, connected to the same HiSPARC station, using a Secondary unit.
 This allows the stations to check for showers by itself and increase the number of possible paths for muons to be detected.
 This test was started on 2015/06/18 14:00 and ran until 2015/06/25 15:00.